uF4No/chat-socketio-v3/article.md

 ### Handling chat messages

 Now that we know how to emit and handle events in both the client and the server, we can start working on the events to send and receive chat messages.
-But first we need to create the HTML input to enter the message to send and the container that will hold all the conversation's messages.
+But first, we need to create the HTML input to enter the message to send and the container that will hold all the conversation's messages.

 ```html
 <!DOCTYPE html>